Multimodal LLM-based Query Paraphrasing for Video Search: Related Work

 \subsection{Text-to-Video Search}

 Text-to-video originated from the evaluation in TRECVid \cite{trecvid2006}.
 The mainstream approaches have evolved from concept-based search \cite{Waseda2016, Jiang2007VIREO374L}, embedding-based search \cite{w2vvpp,vse, dualconding,LAFF}, to the more most interpretable embedding-based search \cite{dual_task,wu2023ITV,RIVRL} since the availability of many video caption datasets for cross-modal embedding feature and concept learning.
 However, the retrieval performance of the existing methods is hindered by the small size of the concept bank and the small amount of training data, and they are not always effective in directly answering a user query due to the out-of-vocabulary (OOV) problem.
 Some works have alleviated the OOV problem by building a huge concept bank \cite{wasedaAVS2020,WasedaMeiseiSoftbank2019}, exploring query expansion with WordNet hypernyms \cite{Waseda2018} for a better concept selection, and, most recently, generating over 7 million pseudo captions for web videos \cite{improvedITV}.
 These works inherently have the OOV due to the size and variety of the concept bank.
-Webly-label learning \cite{Informedia2018} has addressed OOV completely by learning query concepts through collecting related videos from the Internet, but it is time-consuming as it needs the collection and learning for each input query.
+Additionally, some studies \cite{Informedia2018, liMultiModalInductiveFramework2024a} have explored the use of external resources or knowledge to address the OOV problem.
+For instance, webly-labeled learning \cite{Informedia2018} learns OOV concepts by collecting related videos from the Internet.
+However, its effectiveness heavily depends on the retrieval accuracy of the Internet search engine.
+MMI-TVR \cite{liMultiModalInductiveFramework2024a}, on the other hand, leverages the broader knowledge of a multi-modal large language model (MLLM), such as LLaVA, to understand OOV concepts and let the LLM to determine whether they match salient visual-temporal concepts distilled from videos.